 Q: What does it mean to be undocumented?

 - If you are not a U.S. citizen or legal permanent resident and do not currently possess a green card, visa, or other legal documentation, you are considered an undocumented immigrant.
 DACA employment authorization does not qualify as legal documentation.

-Q: If I am undocumented and interested in applying for residency, what should I
+Q: If I am undocumented and interested in applying for residency, what should I do?

 Q: If I am undocumented, can I go to college?